Grow in love with support from Christ.

 We're more than a credit union

-Thrivent Federal Credit Union is a not-for-profit, faith-based financial cooperative.
+Thrivent Credit Union is a not-for-profit, faith-based financial cooperative.
 Christian money management principles influence the tools we provide our membership.
 Every member is also part owner, so our values and tools echo the voice of our membership.
 We're here to provide the financial tools you need to live your faith.
-Through unique TFCU solutions, you can make more intentional, meaningful decisions with money.
+Through unique TCU solutions, you can make more intentional, meaningful decisions with money.
 We think that's pretty fulfilling.

-Why Thrivent Federal Credit Union?
+Why Thrivent Credit Union?

 - We lead with faith: We know that your faith plays a role in money management.
 If you're ready to start making intentional spending and savings decisions based on your Christian values, you're in the right place.

-- It's a new way of banking: When you join TFCU, you'll get the tools you need to improve your finances, not just manage them.
+- It's a new way of banking: When you join TCU, you'll get the tools you need to improve your finances, not just manage them.
 From learning how to pay down debt to managing a plan that automates saving and giving, we'll help you hone in on financial goals by identifying focus areas and tackling weak spots.
 We weave in Christian values in the products we offer, so you can rest assured that your finances will align with the values important to you.

-- There are perks: When you become a member, you get to cash-in on a host of unique benefits, like part-ownership, access to Thrivent Financial Action Team opportunities and more.
+- There are perks: When you become a member, you get to cash-in on a host of unique benefits, like part-ownership, access to Thrivent Action Team opportunities and more.
 Discover the full list of member benefits.

 The credit union difference